 If there are any FSU Alumni or recent hires, take time to specifically introduce them or have that employee spend time with the intern on their first day to create an informal mentor relationship.

-In the future, your intern may feel more comfortable approaching them with questions they may be too embarrassed to ask their supervisor.
+Your intern may feel more comfortable approaching them in the future with questions that they may be too embarrassed to ask their supervisor.

 SUPERVISION

 DEVELOPING LEARNING GOALS